AsuniAbeywardhane/Test-ansible/README.md

 **Best practices used**

 - Private IP address of the remote host machine has been used to log in.
-- Instead of using passwords, public key authentication has been used to for connecting securely.
+- Instead of using passwords, public key authentication has been used for more secure connectivity.
-- From the security groups, SSH restrictions have been established.(Only the specified hosts have the access for the incoming traffic.)
+- From the security groups, SSH restrictions have been established.(Only the incoming traffic from the specified hosts are accepted)

 NOTE: It was assumed that python2 and python3 were installed in the host machine.